 When the weather is too cold (or, too hot) to be outside, it doesn’t take long before my family comes down with “cabin fever.”
 Whether it’s a weekday or weekend, here are some of our favorite (free!) places to visit:

-Barnes & Noble is one of our favorite destinations.
-I like to make a quick stop for a tall soy latte at Starbucks (in-store), before we make our way to the train table.
-If you time your visit right, you can also attend story time: Wednesdays and Saturdays at 11AM in Stamford or Tuesdays and Saturdays at 11AM in Westport. *Danbury also has a Barnes and Noble, with story time on Wednesdays at 10AM and Saturdays at 11AM, but they are a smaller store without a train table or Starbucks.
+Barnes & Noble has always been one of our favorite destinations.
+We like to make a quick stop at Starbucks (in-store), before we make our way to the children’s section.
+Both stores have train tables, and if you time your visit right, you can attend story time on Saturdays at 11:00 a.m. *Danbury also has a Barnes and Noble, with story time on Saturdays at 11:00 a.m., but they are a smaller store without a train table or Starbucks.

 The Malls – Stamford, Danbury, and Trumbull

-The Stamford Town Center and Danbury Fair Mall both have soft play areas, perfect for toddlers and pre-schoolers, located in their food courts.
-The Westfield Trumbull mall has two, but we have yet to play there.
-If you don’t mind leaving CT for NY, the Westchester Mall recently opened our new favorite play place with interactive play stations (soft play area, magnetic tile table, floor piano, and more!).
+The Stamford Town Center, Danbury Fair Mall, and Westfield Trumbull mall have soft play areas, perfect for toddlers and pre-schoolers, located in their food courts.
+If you don’t mind leaving CT for NY, the Westchester Mall is home to our favorite play place with interactive play stations (soft play area, magnetic tile table, floor piano, and more!).

 Looking for more indoor ideas?
 Check out Abby’s round-up of Indoor Play Spaces in Fairfield County.